cedricziel/stabilityai-dart/README.md

 ### Upscale Images

-There are three upscaling options available:
+There are four upscaling options available:

 1. Standard Upscaler: Enhances quality while upscaling
 2. Creative Upscaler: Best for highly degraded images, performs heavy reimagining
 3. Conservative Upscaler: Minimizes alterations while upscaling
+4. Fast Upscaler: Quick 4x upscaling with good quality, ideal for social media

 Each upscaler can be used either with a convenience method or manual polling.